centau/vide/docs/tut/crash-course/5-effect.md

 -- "count: 1" printed
 ```

-The callback given to `effect()` is ran in a *reactive-scope*.
+The callback given to `effect()` is ran in a *reactive scope*.
 Any source read
 from inside a reactive scope will be tracked, so that if any of those sources
-update, the effect will be re-ran too.
+update, the effect will be reran too.

 The callback is first ran immediately inside the `effect()` call to initially
 figure out what sources are being used.